artnoage/ARC-AGI-2/memory_bank/progress.md

     *   A UI for code input, input grid, execution, and output display.
     *   The output display shows both a matrix representation and a visual grid representation of the execution result.
     *   Error handling and display for code execution failures.
+    *   Automatic population of the input grid with the first test input.
+    *   Guidance in the code placeholder on handling the 'shape' attribute error.
+    *   **Improved Discussion Interface Layout and Space Allocation:** The layout of the discussion interface has been improved.
+Chat messages are now aligned to the left, and their maximum width has been increased to better utilize screen space.
+The heights of the code input and grid input areas have been reduced, and a scrollbar has been added to the code execution output area to allocate more space for the output.
+    *   **Enforced 'solve_task' Function Name:** The requirement for the main function in code solutions to be named 'solve_task' has been enforced by updating the code input placeholder in the HTML and adding an instruction to the system message sent to the AI model.

 **Phase 2: Synthetic Data Generation & Verification (Implemented, Needs Testing)**
 *   `synthetic_data_generators/` directory structure established.